Samsung/tizen-docs/docs/application/native/guides/compliations/watchface-complication.md

 ```

-## Watchface Edit with Editable Feature
+## Watch Face Edit with Editable Feature

-The watchface application can provide the changeable features(such as, compliation, color, font and so on) with watchface editable APIs.
+The watchface application can provide the changeable features (such as, complication, color, font and so on) with watchface editable APIs.

 The features can be changed by watchface editor application: